 Keep the stove free from a heavy buildup of ash.
-The frequency of this is dependent upon the type and quality of fuel being used.
+The frequency of this is dependant upon the type and quality of fuel being used.
 Ash should be removed before it builds up to the underside of the grate, at which point, the grate would be burning hot on both sides, shortening its life expectancy.

-The Clarke Ash Can Filter is ideal for use in conjunction with the Clarke range of vacuum cleaners, for collecting hot ash and debris from stoves.
 When disposing of ashes, ensure they have cooled and always place in a metal container.
 Be sure to remove the ash when the fire is at its lowest point, such as first thing in the morning.

-The Clarke Ash Can Filter is ideal for use in conjunction with the Clarke range
+The CLARKE Ash Can Filter is ideal for use in conjunction with the CLARKE range of vacuum cleaners, for collecting hot ash and debris from stoves.